Comfort and Grace – Isaiah 40

 And the rough ways smooth;

 This new message is one of tender comfort and grace from the heart of God.
-Though we as a race have tried and failed miserably to live up to His holy standards, the Lord Himself would come as the Lamb of God.
-His loving sacrifice would be sufficient take away all the sins of the world and to allow an intimate fellowship between a holy God and all believers who come to Him in repentance.
+Though we as a people have failed miserably to live up to His holy standards, the Lord Himself would come as the Lamb of God.
+His loving sacrifice is sufficient to take away all the sins of the world and to allow intimate fellowship between a holy God and believers who come to Him in faith and repentance.

 When a king would visit an area in Isaiah’s time, the residents did not want to be remembered for their rough, uncomfortable roads.
 They would work to smooth out the bumps, level the high spots, straighten sharp curves, and fill in the potholes.